 You will eventually come across a bloody egg when you raise your chickens.
-This can be alarming-especially if you don’t know what causes it or how to treat it.
+This can be alarming, especially if you don’t know what causes or how to treat it.

 There are various signs for each cause of a bloody egg.
 Let’s dive into these causes and what steps you should take as a chicken owner to help ensure the safety and health of your hens.

-If you have many laying hens, you will probably see an occasional bloody egg.
+You will probably see an occasional bloody egg if you have many laying hens.
 It’s essential to track your bloody eggs and try to figure out which hen is laying them.
 If one hen consistently lays bloody eggs, it usually spells health issues with your hen.
 It also helps you identify the probable causes and take measures to support your hen.